We've been testing the Robens Volcano tent stove, which has been great for keeping the tent warm and cooking.

 I had to use a file on the heat guard to get rid of some solder joints that stopped it from fitting correctly, and you may need a step ladder until you are familiar with fitting the stovepipe on your tent.

 The stove's position will be determined by where the opening for a stovepipe is in your tent.
 Besides that, you’ll want to place the stove away from combustible material (including the sides of the tent) and where it won’t be an obstacle… You don’t want anyone falling onto a hot stove.

 The instructions for the Robens tent said that the groundsheet must be rolled back to place the stove on the ground.
 This is what we did when first testing the stove.

 However, the Robens Volcano stove instructions said either roll the groundsheet back or place it on a fire retardant mat (like a heat blanket).

 With 5 of us in the Robens tent, plus gear, the thought of rolling back the groundsheet wasn’t going to be practical, so I bought a large flame retardant mat and a fire blanket.

-In the end, we had the groundsheet down, a Robens Kiowa carpet, fireproof mat, and then the stove.
+In the end, we had the groundsheet down, a Robens Kiowa carpet, a fireproof mat, and then the stove.